 Another diner close to Piazza Santa Croce is actually just called.. the diner.
 This place has been open for a few years and the owner also manages Aqua al Due and the Blob Club.
 They have a great website and really good brunch and prices.
 They recently underwent a renovation and their space is even bigger and brighter than before.
 I was really impressed when I stopped by a few weeks ago.
 I would dare say their pancakes and omelettes are some of the best I’ve had in Florence.
 If you only want a coffee and a chat, that’s ok with them too, they won’t make you feel uncomfortable for not ordering food.
 The Diner is located on Via dell’Acqua, 2.

-Honestly I don’t know anyone who doesn’t love a library-caffe bar, I first fell in love with this concept as a poor student in Los Angeles, looking for a quiet nice place to study.
-When I’m inside, I feel like I am in a 2012 version of a Fellini film, impossibly cool without having to spend a cent.
+Honestly I don’t know anyone who doesn’t love a bookshop coffee bar, I first fell in love with this concept as a poor student in Los Angeles, looking for a quiet nice place to study.
+When I’m inside, I feel like I am in a current version of a Fellini film, impossibly cool without having to spend a cent.
 Ok perhaps a few euros but at the very least, these places are not expensive as I try to be pretty good about sharing “budget-friendly” places that I really enjoy in Florence since it can be quite expensive in the historical center.
 We all need a great place to decompress, sip a prosecco or tea with a friend where we can chat for hours and not get glared at by impatient staff, so go ahead and visit one of these local places and let me know what you think or of I missed something.